-It is instructive to analyze the boundary conditions and conservation law of this system.
-Newtons' second law gives are two second order differential equations in two dimensions.
-Each differential equations requires two boundary conditions to yield a unique solution.
-That's a total of four constants to determine in tackling the problem through second order differential equations.
-Energy conservation on the other hand provides us with a single first order differential equation that requires one boundary condition.
-But the value of energy E is another constant to be specified.
-So, that is two constants to fix.
-Angular momentum conservation gives us another first order differential equations with one boundary condition, plus the value L for the angular momentum.
-Hence, that's another two constants.
-The energy and angular momentum conservation equations thus require a total of four constant to yield a unique solution, as expected from the perspective of the original second order differential equations.
-The four boundary conditions of Newton's second law are hence directly related to the four constants to fix in solving the problem through conservation equations.
+It is instructive to analyze the boundary conditions and conservation laws of this system.
+Newton's second law provides two second-order differential equations in two dimensions.
+Each differential equation requires two boundary conditions to yield a unique solution, for a total of four required constants.
+If we use conservation laws instead, we know that both energy and angular momentum are conserved.
+Energy conservation provides us with a single first-order differential equation requiring a single boundary condition.
+But the value of energy E is another constant to be specified, so there are altogether two constants to fix using energy conservation.
+Angular momentum conservation gives us another first-order differential equation, with a single boundary condition plus the value $\ell$ of the angular momentum itself, so there are another two constants.
+The energy and angular momentum conservation equations together thus again require a total of four constants to yield a unique solution.
+The four boundary conditions of Newton's second law are directly related to the four constants required to solve the problem using conservation equations.